Social Inclusion & Community Activation Programme

 LDCs work with marginalised communities and service providers using a community development approach to improve people’s lives.
 For example, helping people to find work or to upskill, providing CV training or a personal development course, helping them onto a work placement programme such as Community Employment or Tύs.

 Sligo Local Community Development Committee (LCDC) awarded the contract for the delivery of the Social Inclusion and Community Activation programme (SICAP) to County Sligo LEADER Partnership CLG.
-The current programme commenced on 1st January 2018 with a budget of €603,079 for 2021.
+The current programme commenced on 1st January 2024.

 Sligo Local Community Development Committee (LCDC) established a SICAP Monitoring Committee to work on behalf of and report to Sligo LCDC in overseeing the delivery of SICAP and monitoring implementation progress.
 The Monitoring Committee will also give feedback to County Sligo LEADER Partnership CLG on the delivery of the plan and work with them to agree new/emerging areas of opportunity or concern.
 In May 2018 the remit of this Committee was broadened to include other Social Inclusion areas.